 Choose Your Chatbot Platform

 Once the publishing platform is identified, the next step is to determine the chatbot development platform to use with your chosen publishing platform.
 Again, with a simple Google search, I was able to identify the top 5 WordPress plugins that would provide me with chatbot integration.
-I decided to go with MyChatbot which integrates DialogFlow AI engine into my WordPress site.
+I decided to go with MyChatbot which integrates the DialogFlow AI engine into my WordPress site.
 MyChatbot provides a chat window at the bottom of each page of the website.
 My goal in choosing a tool was that it was free, easy to use, and had a high level of customer satisfaction.

 Installation and Configuration of Plugin

 One of the most surprising outcomes of the chatbot adoption was the ease of implementation.
 Literally, within 5 minutes I had a chatbot up and running on my site.
 Of course, the bot had no knowledge to use to answer questions, but it was incredibly easy to do.
 Installation required three primary things: match the color scheme to my website, name the chatbot, and identify how it is powered.